sedostheatre/sedos.co.uk/input/index.md

   We hold open [London auditions](https://sedos.co.uk/get-involved) for all our shows so both members and non-members can put themselves forward for roles.
 Additionally we have a thriving community of people who work behind the scenes on our productions in a wide variety of roles.

-  Sedos is proud to be a a founder member of [London Drama Societies](https://www.londondramasocieties.co.uk), which commits each member society to the following statement:
+  Sedos is proud to be a founder member of [London Drama Societies](https://www.londondramasocieties.co.uk), which commits each member society to the following statement:

   “Collectively, we commit to take constant steps to be more inclusive and attract members and audiences reflecting London’s diversity.